 We're not joking: April's Fools weekend is a great time to be a kid (or a parent!) in Chicagoland.
 Check out some wacky scavenger hunts, unexpected art and food activities, and a trio of hilarious shows that will have you giggling all the way to May.
 Not seeing something that tickles your family's collective funny bone?
 Our full calendar has all of this weekend's fun, family-friendly events, in both the city and the suburbs.

 Why not get our recommendations in your inbox?
-Sign up for our Weekend Scoop newsletter, delivered every Thursday with our suggestions for a rock-star weekend.
+Sign up for the Weekend newsletter, delivered every Thursday with our suggestions for a happening weekend.
 Sign up today!

 Artist Helio Oiticica wanted his art to electrify the eyes, body, and mind.
 His work challenged the traditional boundaries of art and invited viewers to become active participants.
 Enjoy a special viewing of Helio Oiticica: To Organize Delirium followed by experimental art making in the studio.